jacoballen4534/EnergizeGame/README.md

 `host_ip_address` Default value is localhost.
 For networked multiplayer run `hostname -I` on the host computer to find the ip address.</br>
 -If there are multiple addresses displayed pick the one that only consists of numbers (usualy in the form 192.168.##.##).

 `port_number` Defauly value is 4200.
 Only change this if receiving `*There is already a host at this address.
 Joining that game instead*` error message.
-Valid port numbers are from 1023 - 65535 but not guaranteed to be available.
+Valid port numbers are from 1023 - 65535 but these are not guaranteed to be available.

-On the host computer, click "Host Game", while on any connecting computers click "Join Game"
+On the host computer, click "Host Game", while on any connecting computers click "Join Game".

 #### Prerequisites:
 - Java 1.8.
 This can be checked by running `java -version` in terminal.